mekatronik-achmadi/md_tutorial/electronic/tutorials/doxygen.md

 GENERATE_HTML	= YES
 ```

-then here some other settings parameters you can edit:
+then here some other optional settings parameters you can edit:

 ```make
 ALWAYS_DETAILED_SEC    = YES